 Sometimes, tooth decay or damage is more significant than can be repaired with a simple filling.
-If the interior of the tooth, the part known as the pulp, becomes damaged, your dentist will likely recommend root canal therapy in Towne Lake.
+If the interior of the tooth, the part known as the pulp, becomes damaged, your dentist will likely recommend root canal treatment in Woodstock.
 But don’t worry -- it’s not as bad as you might think!
-Keep reading to learn more about this common restorative procedure.
+Keep reading to learn more about this common restorative dentistry procedure.

 The warning signs of a tooth that needs a root canal are usually hard to miss, because it will probably involve some amount of pain.
 Once decay or damage has affected the interior of the tooth -- the area where the sensitive nerve endings live -- you are likely to feel it.
 If you need a root canal, you will probably experience a dull to severe ache, lingering sensitivity to heat, cold, air, or pressure, swelling and redness in the area, and possibly darkening of the tooth.